 Where there is a sudden change in temperature, there is a possibility of damage to your pipes.
 Made of steel, your drainage pipes expand easily during the hot season and contract fast during the cold season.

-If there is a change in temperature suddenly, the change in size could be too sudden leading to cracks.
+If there is a change in temperature suddenly, for example in your water or ice dispenser, the change in size could be too sudden leading to cracks.

 From the information detailed above, you can appreciate the amount of time that you need to put in to detect possible defects early on your property.
 Early detection could mean possible savings in utility costs and a reduction in the possibility of property damage.
 However, that is a challenge for most property owners, especially when you are going away for a long-time.